Capo Carbonara

 Wildlife Ecosystems

 The protected waters support thriving fish populations including large groupers, dentex, and amberjack that have benefited from fishing restrictions since designation.
-Bottlenose dolphins and occasionally fin whales transit the deeper waters offshore.
+Bottlenose dolphins and occasional fin whales transit the deeper waters offshore.
 The islands provide crucial nesting habitat for shearwaters, storm petrels, and Audouin's gulls.
 Loggerhead sea turtles are regularly observed, and the area serves as foraging ground for recovering marine populations.
-The seagrass meadows function as nurseries for dozens of commercially important fish species and shelter seahorses and pipefish.
+[1] The seagrass meadows function as nurseries for dozens of commercially important fish species and shelter seahorses and pipefish.
 Red coral colonies persist in deeper waters and cave environments.

 Flora Ecosystems